cfpb/design-system/docs/components/heroes.md

           ![Image of smaller photographic hero graphic with dimensions](/design-system/images/uploads/hero_style_photo_small.png "Image of smaller photographic hero graphic with dimensions")
+        variation_implementation: "It’s best to avoid a non-button call to action in these, as it’s unlikely that the Pacific Blue will have accessible contrast with a non-white (or light gray) background. "
     variation_group_name: Standard heroes
     variation_group_description: >-
       Heroes combine a heading, a small amount of subheading text, and image.